Mennat-Allah-Ahmed/alx-pre_course/README.md

-My sec readme
-editing is done here till now
+editing this file is done here till now